Frequently Asked Questions

 Georgetown’s English faculty are an amazing group of teachers and researchers and, according to a recent survey of English majors, rated as one of the best aspects of taking English courses at Georgetown.
 Faculty interests include all periods and genres of British and U.S. Literature, Film, and Culture, and Creative Writing.
 Faculty adopt a variety of approaches to reading texts and attend to the theory and history of genre and drama.
 They also specialize in Critical Race, Class, Disability, Ethnic, Environmental, Gender, Performance, and Queer Studies, among others.
-You can read more about our professors here!
+You can read more about our professors on our faculty page!

 Studying English is about more than talking and thinking generally about books, although that is certainly a fantastic place to start.
 It involves both learning from and analyzing the language, form, perspective, philosophies, cultures, and/or ideologies that make up what you’re reading.
 Additionally, studying English can help you to better understand yourself and the world around you, and come to a sense of what is humanly important.
 As an English major, you will encounter literature from a diverse variety of cultures, hone your ability to read perceptively and critically, as well as study in conversation with intellectually curious teachers and fellow students.

 We offer a wide variety of classes, such as “Early Modern Epic,” “Heroes and Vikings,” “New York Stories,” “Disability and the Arts,” “Black Women Writers,” “Victorian Lit: Globalization,” and “Creative Nonfiction Writing.”
 Most classes rely upon some combination of lecture and student discussion.
 You will have the opportunity to learn and talk about how literary artists have imagined the world and your place in it.
 English professors often work to involve students in the production of knowledge in their classrooms.
 If you are interested in having inspired discussions about how language and culture come to affect and influence our society, then you will really like English courses.